Fusion1013/AvasarVault/Major Locations/Elisus/Preᴙ/Cities/Wrᴎgord.md

 ## **Kov**ᴙ River
 This wide river flows through the center of the entire city.
 In the inner part of the city it has been converted into a series of canals that run through the inner city, allowing transport by water to key locations.

 In the lower city the river allows for transport of goods through the city dock.
-The river forms an important trade route, connecting the city to [[Ozᴎrgrod]] and
+The river forms an important trade route, connecting the city to both [[Ozᴎrgrod]] and [[Kovogrod]], and other nations through the [[Mauri Sea]].